containers/docker-lvm-plugin/README.md

 NOTE: thinpools are special kind of logical volumes carved out of the volume group.
 Hence in the above example, to create the thinpool `mythinpool` you must have atleast 10G of freespace in volume group `vg0`.

+6) The docker-lvm-plugin allows you to create volumes using an optional volume group, which you can pass using `--opt vg` in `docker volume create` command.
+However, this is **not recommended** and user (administrator) should stick to the default volume group specified in /etc/docker/docker-lvm-plugin config file.

+   If a user still chooses to create a volume using an optional volume group e.g `--opt vg=vg1`, user **must** pass `--opt vg=vg1` when creating any derivative volumes based off this original volume.
+E.g

+   * Any snapshot volumes which are created off a volume that was created using the optional volume group.
+   * Any thin volumes which are created off a thin pool that was created using an optional volume group.

 ## Volume Creation
 `docker volume create` command supports the creation of regular lvm volumes, thin volumes, snapshots of regular and thin volumes.